mamemo/Voting-Prediction/README.md

 * With a threshold of 0.02, the performance of the model increases almost ten percent of its original accuracy with the tree without pruning.

 * We can observe that the r2 and r2_with_r1 have a similar behavior, the accuracy of the tree without pruning is 53% and with a threshold of 0.02, 62.5%.
-Including the vote of the first round to estimate the vote of the second round has no direct effect, the classification of the second round that does not take into consideration the first round behaves practically the same.
+Including the votes of the first round to estimate the votes of the second round has no direct effect, the classification of the second round that does not take into consideration the first round behaves practically the same.

 * Although we can observe that there are two accuracy decreases (r1 with 0.05 and r2_with_r1 with 0.10) as the threshold increases, the highest accuracy results can always be observed at the 0.02 threshold.

 Now we see some particular behaviors that have been found in the model.
 First, we will see the behavior by provinces, specifically Cartago and Puntarenas, to analyze if there are differences in accuracy.
 Next we will see the behavior of the accuracy when it is trained, but with the restriction that it can not repeat attributes in the whole tree.

-In the following table the threshold is chosen 0.02 because it is the one that returns a better accuracy when pruning the tree according to the tables analyzed previously.
+In the following table the threshold is 0.02 because it is the one that returns a better accuracy when pruning the tree according to the tables analyzed previously.
 The result of the tree without pruning is not analyzed.

 <table>